Baystation12/Baystation12-Lore/Hephaistos Prosthetics.md

 #Hephaestus Industries Prosthetic Lineup

 As of general position on the prosthetics market, Hephaestus is definitely not negligible, but not the greatest either, that position should be held by Zeng-Hu Pharmaceuticals (maybe call it Zheng Hu, sounds a lil more Chinese?).
+Hephaistos has seen some cooperation with them, namely during development of X-06 and X-07 models.

 Hephaestus offers more bland and somewhat cheaper prosthetics then the lineup I lay out here, but that sees little demand as the audience that would go for this kind of products go to other companies where they can get it at a more reasonable price.

 Hephaestus is focusing their prosthetics on mil-spec, specialized products, with most sets operable even if not the entirety of it is ordered (for example the model can feature all limbs, but only legs may be ordered, and it works accordingly).

 The X series features models specialized for a given role in the military, or for soldiers of fortune, and are priced adequately to that.
 This makes for a relatively low volume sold which results in Hephaistos' undeniable, but still not top position on this market.
+Although the prosthetics were developed for military at first, some of the models are sold to wealthy citizens.

 Less powerful versions stripped of some features or replaced with lower quality components can be ordered.
 They do retain their model name, but are only classified as HI-Fi models (Hephaestus Industries Fidelity).
 Those see comparatively higher demand to X series.